-Cross browser testing is necessary to ensure that your web application or website is performing accurately on all the browsers due to the fact that browsers have a different method of presenting the site, in which case differences and errors might occur in the layout, feature or functionality.
-Cross Browser Testing is a process that allows testing of web applications across multiple browsers.
+Cross-browser testing is necessary to ensure that your web application or website is performing accurately on all the browsers due to the fact that browsers have a different method of presenting the site, in which case differences and errors might occur in the layout, feature or functionality.
+Cross Browser Testing is a process that allows the testing of web applications across multiple browsers.
 It involves checking the compatibility of your application across multiple web browsers.
-Cross Browser testing involves testing both the client side and server side behavior of the Web application when it is accessed using different Web Browsers.
+Cross-Browser testing involves testing both the client-side and server-side behaviour of the Web application when it is accessed using different Web Browsers.

 Fortunately, there are several tools that are available and can be used depending upon the requirements.
 Let us study these tools briefly one by one.

-1. BrowserShots: BrowserShots is the best known and oldest cross-browser testing tool used by the developers.
-It is free of cost, and captures the screenshots of the website in different browsers.
+1. BrowserShots: BrowserShots is the best known and oldest cross-browser testing tool used by developers.
+It is free of cost and captures the screenshots of the website in different browsers.

 i) It supports a wide range of browsers that range from Chrome, Dillo, Epiphany, Firefox, Iceweasel, Konqueror, Links, Laukit, Opera, SeaMonkey, and Safari.

 ii) It can be used to test desktop resolutions from 640 px to 1600 px.

 2. BrowserStack: BrowserStack is a very popular web-based browser testing tool and is used by some very big brands such as Microsoft, jQuery, Twitter, Bose, and Wikipedia.
 It gives an instant access to a virtual machine with dev tools.
 It provides hassle-free debugging making it a good experience.

 i) It provides the user with real browsers installed on real devices making it a good experience.

 ii) It is a blend of 6 OS X and 5 Windows versions.